 Why Breasts Sag

 Breasts are naturally lifted and supported by ligaments, called Copper's ligaments, which over time can stretch and cause a sagging appearance.
 Loose skin or the loss of skin's elasticity can also lead to droopy, deflated boobs.
 The degree to which breasts become sagging and droopy will be influenced by numerous factors including:

-Weight Fluctuations: gaining or losing a good deal of weight, especially quickly, can change the shape of your breasts and stretch or shrink the skin surrounding them.
-Multiple pregnancies is a large contributor to weight fluctuations.
+- Weight Fluctuations: gaining or losing a good deal of weight, especially quickly, can change the shape of your breasts and stretch or shrink the skin surrounding them.
+Multiple pregnancies is the largest contributor to weight fluctuations.